mindspore.nn.CellDict

 CellDict can be used like a regular Python dictionary.

-• args (iterable, optional) – An iterable of key-value pairs of (key, Cell), the type of key-value pairs is (string, Cell); Or a mapping(dictionary) from string to Cell.
+• args (iterable, optional) – An iterable of key-value pairs of (key, Cell), the type of key-value pairs is (string, Cell); or a mapping(dictionary) from string to Cell.
 The type of Cell can not be CellDict, CellList or SequentialCell.
-The key can not be same with the attributes of class Cell, can not contain ‘.’, can not be an empty string.
+The key can not be same as the attributes of class Cell, can not contain '.', can not be an empty string.
 The key of type string is used to search corresponding Cell in the CellDict.

 • kwargs (dict) – Reserved for keyword argument to be expanded.